Seeing new depths: Three-dimensional flow of a free-swimming alga: 3D Flow Field

-\underline{(\textit{i}) Power-to-recovery transition:} As the alga switches from the power to the recovery stroke, the two lateral vortex core lines in Fig.~\ref{fig:figure4}(d) break apart.
-The front segments of the broken lines reconnect with the middle vortex ring near the body, while the rear segments reconnect with each other forming a new ring (Fig.~\ref{fig:figure5}(a)).
+\underline{(\textit{i}) Power-to-recovery transition:} As the alga switches from the power to the recovery stroke, the two lateral vortex core lines in Fig.~\ref{fig:figure4}(c) break apart.
+The front segments of the broken lines reconnect with the middle vortex ring near the body, while the rear segments reconnect with each other forming a new ring (Fig.~\ref{fig:figure4}(d)).
 The reconnection of the rear segments is synchronized with the emergence of Vortex (ii) in the $x$-$z$ plane.
-As a result, the original three separate vortex rings of genus 1 in Fig.~\ref{fig:figure4}(d) evolve into one isolated vortex ring of genus 1 in the back and a triple torus of genus 3 in the front (Fig.~\ref{fig:figure5}(a)).
+As a result, the three separate vortex rings in Fig.~\ref{fig:figure4}(c) evolve into one isolated vortex ring in the back and a triple torus in the front (Fig.~\ref{fig:figure4}(d)).
 The cutting and reconnection of vortex rings signify a topological change in the flow structure.
-Such a change of flow topology has been reported only in inertia-driven flows at finite $Re$, where cutting and reconnection of vortex lines unlink originally interconnected vortex rings \cite{Ricca_1996_flowtopology,Kleckner_2013_vortex,Yao_2022_vortexringreview}.
-Although extensively studied, vortex reconnection and the topological change of flow remain a challenging problem in fluid mechanics \cite{Yao_2022_vortexringreview}.
-Very few laboratory-scale experimental systems are available to probe the process \cite{Kleckner_2013_vortex}.
-Here, our observations at zero $Re$ present a novel platform for exploring this striking phenomenon in a regime where inertia is negligible and topological change is driven solely by moving boundaries.
+Such a change of flow topology has been reported in inertia-driven flows at high $Re$, where cutting and reconnection of vortex lines unlink originally interconnected vortex rings \cite{Ricca_1996_flowtopology,Kleckner_2013_vortex,Yao_2022_vortexringreview}.
+Although extensively studied, vortex reconnection and the topological change of flow remain an active research topic in fluid mechanics \cite{Yao_2022_vortexringreview}.
+Few laboratory-scale experimental systems are available to probe the process \cite{Kleckner_2013_vortex}.
+Here, our observations at zero $Re$ present a new platform for exploring this phenomenon in a regime where inertia is negligible and topological change is driven solely by moving boundaries.